leocamelo/minitooltip/README.md

-# minitooltip *v0.1.2*
+# minitooltip
+*v0.1.2*
-A minimalists tooltip solution, perfect for fast and beautiful websites
+A minimalist tooltip solution, perfect for fast and beautiful websites

 - **Lightweight** - Only 1.6kb in minified version
 - **Independent** - Don't require jQuery or any other library
-- **Simplest** - Call monitooltip and done!
+- **Simplest** - Call minitooltip and done!
 You got tooltips

 ## Installing